adamtow/geocuts/docs/English.md

 With the information in the GeoCuts dictionary, you can perform many custom actions.

+### App Framework
+GeoCuts was developed using the [Shortcut App Framework](https://routinehub.co/shortcut/1510) approach to developing application-like shortcuts.
+This framework was also used to develop:

+- [**Cronios**](https://routinehub.co/shortcut/1267): The shortcuts scheduler for iOS.
+- [**LaunchCuts**](https://routinehub.co/shortcut/959): Folders and tags for your organizing and launching your shortcuts.
+- [**Inspector**](https://routinehub.co/shortcut/1106): View and modify objects at runtime in your shortcuts.

+Learn more how you can create your own [shortcut applications with App Framework here](https://tow.com/shortcuts/framework).

+***

 <span id="localization"></span>
 ## Localization
 GeoCuts comes pre-installed for the English language, but the app is fully localized and ready to be translated into different languages.
 If you would like to help translate GeoCuts, submit a pull request based off of the [English.json localization template](https://github.com/adamtow/geocuts/blob/master/localization/English.json) on GitHub.

 GeoCuts is a complicated shortcut application, and there are a lot of strings to translate.

+## License
+Copyright (c) 2019 Adam Tow • tow.com • @atow

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT  SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.